norachams/reverse-proxy/README.md

 # Future work: Scaling

-- **Sharded Rate Limiting:** As mentioned in the description as one of the possible functionalities to implement we can limit request rate.
+- **Sharded Rate Limiting:** As mentioned in the challenge description as one of the possible functionalities to implement we can limit the request rate.
 This entails tracking the number of requests from each IP address and, when it exceeds the limit, rejecting additional requests.
 The same concept applies to rate limiting based on header values.
 We can achieve this by increasing the count for each IP or header and decreasing it when the request is completed.

-- **Request Retries:** Another functionality mentioned in the description as one of the options to implement is retries.
+- **Request Retries:** Another functionality mentioned in the challenge description as one of the options to implement is retries.
 We could implement a mechanism for request retries when the origin server responds with a status code greater than or equal to 500.
 A for loop can be used for retry attempts, with a predefined number of retries and time intervals.
 If a successful response is received, the loop terminates.
 Here's an example of retry logic:

 ```go
 for retries := 0; retries < 5; retries++ {